w1th4d/JarPlant-all-the-things/README.md

 ## Future work

-There's a lot of potential to make this thing a lot faster through parallelization, smarter choices and optimizations in the spiking itself.
+There's a lot of potential to make this thing a lot faster through parallelization, smarter choices and optimizations of the spiking itself.

 It logs a lot (on purpose) and this could be avoided to make it more stealthy.

-Including a separate end-game payload can be a bit fiddly.
-This could be improved.

-It uses a rudimentary hostname check to determine the environment.
+It uses a rudimentary hostname check to determine the target environment.
 There may be more elaborate ways of doing this.